-As the popularity and consumption rates of e-books continue to skyrocket, the technology behind them is constantly evolving.
-From DRM solutions to desktop publishing tools, it seems like the markets are being hit with a new advance every day like an endless storm.
-In this constantly changing environment, publishers and authors are faced with many different choices in how they deliver their content to readers, and how the content is viewed.
+Are you struggling to choose your ebook format?
+The popularity of ebooks continues to skyrocket, and the technology behind them is constantly evolving.
+From new DRM solutions to a proliferation of tools for indie authors, the markets introduces new advances every day.
+In this constantly changing environment, publishers and authors are faced with many different choices in how they deliver their content to readers, what tools they use to write and self-publish, and how the content is viewed.

-PDF documents are what we call fixed layout documents, where the layout and positioning of elements contained within are fixed independent of the viewing medium.
-A PDF document will look pretty much the same on whatever device we view it on, whether it's a desktop computer, tablet device or mobile phone.
-The design of the document remains exactly the same as we created it in our PDF creation tool.
-In contrast, EPUB documents support reflowing; which in essence means that EPUB documents dynamically adapt to the viewing medium to maximize compatibility across platforms.
-The logic behind EPUB files are based on the same foundation as web pages.
-You can think of the dynamic behavior similar to what happens when you resize your browser window.
-For example, go ahead and try resizing the window looking at this blog post, you'll see what I mean.So the main difference between these two formats is fixed versus dynamic layout.
+PDF documents are fixed layout documents, where the layout and positioning of elements contained within the ebook are fixed independent of the viewing medium.
+A PDF document will look pretty much the same on whatever device we view it on, whether it's a desktop computer, tablet device, or mobile phone.
+The design of the document remains exactly the same as the writer creates it using a PDF tool or converting to a PDF from Word or another creation tool.

 EPUB eBook Format

 EPUB files support reflowing.
 In essence, this means that EPUB documents dynamically adapt to the viewing medium to maximize compatibility across platforms.
 The logic behind EPUB files is based on the same foundation as web pages.
 You can think of the dynamic behavior similar to what happens when you resize your browser window.
 For example, if you resize the window looking at this blog post, you can adjust how large the font is, how many words appear in each line, and how big your viewing area is.

 Of course, the differences between PDF and EPUB don't end with static vs dynamic.